-After years of coaching many disgruntled, stuck and frustrated executives, I’ve created a list of the 7 most common reasons why you might be unhappy in your job and then suggested some steps on how to overcome this career dissatisfaction below:
+I have spent years of coaching many disgruntled, stuck and frustrated executives.
+As a result, I’ve created a list of the 7 most common reasons for career dissatisfaction.
+And I’ve suggested some steps on how to overcome this career dissatisfaction below:

-- Bad Boss/Office Politics.
 If you don’t respect or like your boss, you probably dread going to work.
 Or, if you’ve ignored office politics you may find you are suddenly sidelined at work by the more politically savvy.
-Learn more about how to become more successful at business networking and office politics with Talane’s Top 10 Tips for Mastering the Art of Networking article.
+Learn more about how to become more successful at business networking and office politics.
+Read Talane’s Top 10 Tips for Mastering the Art of Networking article.
 If managing difficult people is the challenge then you’ll find help in this article.

-- Untapped Abilities.
 Most people think it is great to have a load of abilities and natural talents.
-What they don’t realize is that if you have a strong ability, a natural talent, you have to use it or you may wind up feeling unfulfilled and dissatisfied in your career.
-We use the Career Change Coaching Kit™ to identify hidden talents that may not be fully expressed in your work or life so that you can create a new career plan for fulfilling them.
+What they don’t realize is that if you have a strong ability, a natural talent, you have to use it.
+If you don’t, you may wind up feeling unfulfilled and dissatisfied in your career.
+We use the Career Change Coaching Kit™ to identify hidden talents that may not be fully expressed in your work or life.
+This way you can create a new career plan for fulfilling them.

-- Hidden Musical Ability.
-Sometimes clients think they need a complete career change when all they may actually need is to start expressing a hidden or untapped ability in their lives, either professionally or personally.
-Most people think that it is great to have lots of talents and abilities and it can be, but only if you are able to use them on a regular basis.
+Sometimes clients think they need a complete career change when all they may actually need is to start expressing a hidden or untapped ability in their lives.
+This can be done either professionally or personally.
+Most people think that it is great to have lots of talents and abilities.
+It can be, but only if you are able to use them on a regular basis.
 You can’t just let an ability sit there on the shelf and get it down when you need it.
-Strong talents will demand expression somewhere in your life and if left unexpressed, lead to vague feelings of frustration and dissatisfaction and can even be the source of a mid-life crisis.
-If you have musical ability (even if you’ve never been exposed to music as a child) it may demand expression and require an outlet.
+Strong talents will demand expression somewhere in your life.
+If left unexpressed, these talents lead to vague feelings of frustration and dissatisfaction and can even be the source of a mid-life crisis.
+If you have musical ability, it may demand expression and require an outlet.
 Some of our clients find that by picking up an instrument, that lurking sense of dissatisfaction and that feeling that “something is missing” disappears.
-We use two different career assessments in the Career Change Coaching Kit™ and one of them can test for musical ability–yes, even if you’ve never touched an instrument in your life.
+We use two different career assessments in the Career Change Coaching Kit™ .
+One of them can test for musical ability.
+You may have a hidden musical ability, even if you’ve never touched an instrument in your life.

 If you feel you haven’t tapped into your full potential, you are absolutely right.
 You haven’t.
 If you are at all like me, you might think that you should be able to figure this out on your own.
 I certainly did and was surprised to find hidden abilities revealed in the various career assessments that I never knew existed.
 Even my own mother didn’t know my real abilities!
 Once I knew what my natural talents and abilities were, I felt confident investing the time and money in training and education to change my career from banking to life coaching.